LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Various methods take a format string for one of their parameters.
-A format string is a compilation of symbols that define the format of the string to be outputted or parsed.
+A format string is a compilation of symbols that define the format of the string to be output or parsed.
 There are two different sets of formatting strings.
 The first is the classic formatting symbols, used in earlier versions of Lasso, supported in Lasso 9, and detailed in the following table: